RGS makes 2019 Roll of Honour in UK Social Mobility Awards

 “It’s also important to point out that many of our fellow schools in the sector work just as hard as we do to boost social mobility.
 This should be far more widely recognised.”

 Mr Fenton said that he was particularly keen to attract looked-after children to his school, pointing to the Bursaries for Looked After Children which were established in partnership with the local authority.

 “Our target is to become needs-blind in admissions, and we will get there.”

 He said that identifying children who would benefit from a RGS education was key:

 “Our early-admissions programme run with local primary schools serving disadvantaged communities enables pupils to progress to RGS who would never have thought it possible.
-With another £2m in signed pledges, we are on target providing another investment of £4m, by 2025.”
+With another £2m in signed pledges via our Changing Lives campaign, we are on target for providing another investment of £4m, by 2025.”

 A shortlisting in the UK Social Mobility Awards is only the latest in RGS’s school recent successes.
 It was a finalist in more categories than any other school in this year’s TES Independent School Awards and won the award for Wellbeing Initiative of the Year.
 It is also a finalist in the Independent School of the Year Awards in the Social Mobility Category.

-The UK Social Mobility Awards judging panel includes prominent figures from business, charity, politics and the public sector and is chaired by HM Lord Lieutenant of London Sir Kenneth Olisa OBE.
-The winners will be announced at a gala on 10 October 2019.
+The UK Social Mobility Awards judging panel included prominent figures from business, charity, politics and the public sector and is chaired by HM Lord Lieutenant of London Sir Kenneth Olisa OBE.